 Jump to:

-What is Fruit Chaat?
+What is Chaat Masala?

 Ingredients - Notes & Substitutions

-Fruits: Apple, pear, banana, and mango are my go-to fruits for this salad.
-Depending on the season, I also add strawberries, oranges (or mandarine), and nectarine (or peach).
+- Fruits: Apple, pear, banana, and mango are my go-to fruits for this salad.
+Depending on the season, I also add strawberries, oranges (or mandarins), and nectarine (or peach).
+Other fruits that go well include guava, papaya, cantaloupe, grapes, and blueberries.

-Salt: Himalayan salt (pink salt), or Kala namak (black salt) bring out the best flavor in fruits.
+- Salt: Himalayan salt (pink salt) or Kala namak (black salt) bring out the best flavor in fruits.
 If you can't get either, substitute with sea salt instead.

-Chaat Masala: This popular finishing spice blend adds a salty-spicy-tangy flavor to the fruit salad.
+- Chaat Masala: This popular finishing spice blend adds a salty-spicy-tangy flavor to the fruit salad.
 It is hard to substitute this spice, so look for it in your nearest Indian store or on Amazon.

-Cumin powder: I prefer using roasted cumin powder for its sweet-smoky taste that balances the sweet juicy fruits.
+- Cumin powder: I prefer using roasted cumin powder for its sweet-smoky taste that balances the sweet, juicy fruits.
 If you can't find it, add in an extra ¼ teaspoon of chaat masala.

-Red Chili Powder (Optional): This is totally your personal preference.
-I love adding a pinch of red chili powder or cayenne for a little kick but feel free to skip it.
+- Red Chili Powder (Optional): This is totally your personal preference.
+I love adding a pinch of red chili powder or cayenne for a little kick, but feel free to skip it.

-Lemon: Fresh lemon juice marries all these flavors with the fruits.
+- Lemon or Lime: Fresh lemon juice marries all these flavors with the fruits.
 Lime juice is the next best substitute.
 I wouldn't recommend using bottled juices here.

 Scroll to the recipe card for a detailed list of ingredients and quantities.

-How to Make Fruit Chaat
+How to Make Indian Fruit Chaat

 All it takes is 10 minutes to make this delicious snack.
 Let's take a look at the step-by-step photos and instructions:

-Start by peeling mango, banana, and orange.
+Start by peeling the mango, banana, and orange.
 For expert tips on easily peeling a mango, refer to this post: How to Cut & Peel a Mango.
-You can leave the peels of apple and pear intact.
+You can leave the peels of the apple and pear intact.

-Adjust taste to your liking and enjoy!
+Check the seasoning, adjust the taste to your liking, and enjoy!

 How to Serve

-How to Store
+How to Store & Make Ahead

-If you're planning on serving it later, cut the citrus, and strawberries ahead of time and store them in the refrigerator.
+If you're planning on serving it later, cut the citrus and strawberries ahead of time and store them in the refrigerator.
 When ready to serve, cut banana, apple, and pears and toss with seasoning.

 Popular Variations